 Public Media Institute (PMI) is a non-profit 501(c) 3, community-based art & culture organization headquartered in the neighborhood of Bridgeport in the city of Chicago.
 Our mission is to create, incubate, and sustain innovative cultural programming through the production of socially engaged projects, festivals, community spaces, exhibitions, and media.

 Public Media Institute showcases emerging and established artists from Chicago and around the world in our network of art spaces and partner organizations.
-Our main exhibition facility is the experimental cultural center, Co-Prosperity Sphere: a 5,000 + sq ft visual arts and performance space.
-PMI coordinates the Co-Prosperity School, an artist led initiative that discusses the contemporary art worlds of Chicago.
-PMI also coordinates and supports the Small Manufacturing Alliance (SMALL).
-SMALL promotes companies and individuals that manufacture products locally.
+Our main exhibition facility is Co-Prosperity, a 5,000 + sq ft experimental cultural center, visual arts and performance space.
+PMI founded and coordinates Buddy, a retail shop in the Chicago Cultural Center that promotes companies and individuals that manufacture products locally.